joe-vanleeuwen/theironyard.github.io/source/_posts/2013-09-20-lazy-friday-links-volume-16.markdown

 <!-- more -->

 We started this end-of-the-week tradition to celebrate productivity by engaging in meaningless disctraction.
 Well, mostly.
 We include a single thought-provoking link (so we don't feel like complete slackers), and a healthy drink from distraction-filled ocean of internet weirdness.
-We used to put the heady stuff first, but we'l
+We used to put the heady stuff first, but we'll save that for last so you don't have to bother if you don't want to.

 *Also, as a sidenote, in yesterday's post, we mentioned that we're not going to sprinkle hyperlinks throughout our posts, forgoing the most common reference method for footnotes, like this.[^1] Because Lazy Friday Links is all about distraction, we'll ignore that rule.
 But only on Fridays.*